ltrc/Kashmiri-Parsing-Pipeline/README.md

 USAGE:: bash dependencyParser.sh FILE|FOLDER FOLDER

-In order to the tool, you need to have Maltparser and CRF++ installed
+In order to run the tool, you need to have Maltparser and CRF++ installed